sonjant/Intro_to_Biomedical_Science/README.md

 # Introduction to Biomedical Science 📝
-Course slides for the in-person "Introduction to Biomedical Science" module on the MSc in Health Data Analytics and Machine Learning at Imperial College London.
+These are the course slides for the "Introduction to Biomedical Science" module offered through the MSc in Health Data Analytics and Machine Learning program at Imperial College London.

 ## Contents
 ⚛️Lecture 1 - Molecules of Life I (Atoms and periodicity, Carbon, Water, Carbohydrates, Lipids, Proteins)